PierreZ/record-store/README.md

 #### multi-model

-For each `container`, you can define a `schema`, which is in-fact only a `Protobuf` definition.
+For each `RecordSpace`, you can define a `schema`, which is in-fact only a `Protobuf` definition.
 You need to store some `users`, or a more complicated structure?
 If you can represent it as `Protobuf`, you are good to go!

 ## Building and contribute